dewabe/pyads-ipc-diag/README.md

 ## Features

-- Read IPC Diagnostics data via ADS
+- Read all IPC Diagnostics data via ADS
-- Read TwinCAT version information (Major / Minor / Build)
+- Read TwinCAT, CPU, and Mainboard information
 - Designed with a clean, extensible API

 ---